 - Ngan V. Cold urticaria.
 DermNet NZ.
 December 29, 2013; http://dermnetnz.org/reactions/cold-urticaria.html.
 Accessed 7/8/2014.

 - Cold urticaria.
 MayoClinic.com.
 November 15, 2011; http://www.mayoclinic.org/diseases-conditions/cold-urticaria/basics/definition/con-20034524?p=1.
 Accessed 7/8/2014.

 - DermNet NZ is an online resource about skin diseases developed by the New Zealand Dermatological Society Incorporated.
 DermNet NZ provides information about this condition.

 - Mayo Clinic has an information page on Cold urticaria.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.

 - Medscape Reference provides information on this topic.
 You may need to register to view the medical textbook, but registration is free.

-- PubMed is a searchable database of medical literature and lists journal articles that discuss Cold contact urticaria.
+- PubMed is a searchable database of medical literature and lists journal articles that discuss Cold urticaria.
 Click on the link to view a sample search on this topic.